A Playground for the Eye

 With Iggy on the water en route to London, the past week or two has been an opportunity to curate the website and reflect on our Pan-American journey.
 It’s had me thinking about what makes a good photograph for me — what an image can do, and how it derives its power to connect and communicate experience.

-None of what follows comes from any study of photography as such.
 The curation exercise has been causing me to reflect on the cascading melange of ideas one has encountered across disciplines — all of these in turn echoes of different times of life, different cities, different lines of enquiry that turned out to connect in ways that weren’t obvious at the time.
 All while this time, our two years on the Carretera, comes to a close, and I find myself with so many new connections crowding my mind.

-The Bauhaus geometric schemata for instance are super interesting.
-Each schema triggers a specific cognitive and embodied response.
-The geometry is a key that opens a different perceptual register.
-The rule of thirds is maybe the most familiar: the frame divided into nine equal parts creates four intersection points where the eye first attempts to anchor meaning.
+The rule of thirds is maybe the most familiar, as it is available default within phone cameras: the frame divided into nine equal parts creates four intersection points where the eye first attempts to anchor meaning, based on gestalt theory.
 The choice of which to activate is a choice of portal into the four-dimensional world contained within the frame.
-Less a prescription, it turns out, than a description of how the eye enters an unfamiliar space, and thereby a mechanism for establishing an empathic relationship between the photographer and the future viewer of the photograph.

-An early philosophic topic was Edmund Husserl, the founder of phenomenology.
-Husserl described the epoché as a bracketing of the natural attitude — the suspension of our taken-for-granted engagement with the world in order to attend to experience itself.
-In the natural attitude we move through the world purposively, consuming rather than attending.
+In the natural attitude, or when we submit to algorithms, we move through the world purposively, consuming rather than attending.
 The epoché interrupts that.
 It holds experience up for inspection on its own terms.
-With this in mind, the photograph, is a Husserlian bracket: a moment of the world suspended, removed from the flow of before and after, offered for pure attention.
+The photograph is such a bracket: a moment of the world suspended, removed from the flow of before and after, offered for pure attention.

-Kierkegaard, in the Philosophical Fragments and the Concluding Unscientific Postscript, wrote of eternities in time: the possibility that the eternal could irrupt into a single moment and be genuinely present within it, that a moment might hold within its brief duration something that the forward motion of existence normally forecloses.
+Kierkegaard wrote of eternities in time: the possibility that the eternal could irrupt into a single moment and be genuinely present within it, that a moment might hold within its brief duration something that the forward motion of existence normally forecloses.
 The plunge toward the end of all possibilities briefly suspended.
-The well-made image reaches for exactly this — not a record of an experience from a fleetingly brief life but an experience in itself, self-contained and inexhaustible.
-The eye, as Merleau-Ponty understood it, opens the soul to the joyous realm of things.
-The well-made image holds that opening ajar: a playground for the eye, outside of time.